 This research programme seeks to advance high-value applications of redistributed manufacturing research that will transform future deployed medical care capability.

-The second call for proposals is now OPEN.
+The second call for proposals is now CLOSED.

-The deadline is 12pm on Friday 2nd July 2021, with the expectation of a Sept 2021 project start date (subject to contract).
+The deadline was Friday 2nd July 2021, with the expectation of a Sept 2021 project start date (subject to contract).
 Projects will last for a maximum of 6 months.

 Research proposals will advance manufacturing engineering research in one of our four themes, in order of funding priority: